TS000/lighthouse-developer-portal/docs/deployment.md

 builder -> dev: Notify
 group ArgoCD sync
 runner->storage : Sync docker image
-storage->runner : Deploy to staging
+storage->runner : Deploy to qa
 end
 ```
 *See overview and detail in previous sections for more info*